ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.

 Incident Handler:
-: An entity that can receive network incident notification, store and query the information of network incidents for data analysis.
+: An entity that can receive network incident notifications, store and query the information of network incidents for data analysis.
 Unlike the Incident Client, it does not control the incident server and cannot instruct it to perform network incident diagnosis or resolution.